In this guide:

 Although it is expensive to install, this type of system can reduce your overall energy costs in the long run.
 You might also qualify for the Renewable Heat Incentive, which could help you get some of that money back.

 This is a common misconception that in most cases isn’t true.
-You don’t need to heat your water all the time, provided that you have a good insulating jacket to keep the water hot in your immersion heater or boiler.
+You don’t need to heat your water all the time, provided you have a good insulating jacket to keep the water hot in your immersion heater or boiler.

 It depends on the type of water tank you have, and how well it’s insulated.
 A modern, well-insulated cistern can keep water warm for up to two days, but older models might only keep the water hot for a day or less.